MichaelKazembe/alx-system_engineering-devops/0x01-shell_permissions/README.md

 TASK 0.
-My name is Betty //a script that switches the current user to the user betty TASK 0.
-My name is Betty //a script that prints the effective username of the current user
+My name is Betty //a script that switches the current user to the user betty TASK 1.
+Who am I // a script that prints the effective username of the current user